okeeffed/cheat-sheets/Machine-Learning/ML-Udemy.md

 4. Remove the predictor
 5. Fit model without this variable*, rebuild the entire model with the other vars
 6. Return to step 3 with the new model
+FIN.
+When `P > SL`, you come here and the model is ready